 Welcome to the Cañada Project, an initiative of the Graduate Program in Community and Regional Planning at the University of Texas School of Architecture exploring international development planning and urban vulnerability in the Dominican Republic.

-See a video showcasing the work of the ongoing initiative here.
+See a video showcasing the initial work of the ongoing initiative here.

 The Cañada Initiative has been recognized by the My Community, Our Earth (MyCOE) program of the Association of American Geographers and has been exhibited at the Rio+20: United Nations Conference on Sustainable Development in Rio de Janeiro, June 20-22, 2012.
 The project won the national Best Student Project Award from the American Planning Association in 2010 and again in 2015.
 The 2012 class was supported by an EPA P3 grant from the US Environmental Protection Agency (EPA).
 Since January 2015, the Cañada Initiative has received substantial support from a National Science Foundation (NSF) International Research Experience for Students (IRES) grant.